Mixed bathing: Modern times

 In many parts of the world, mixed bathing was not generally allowed and moral campaigners argued that mixed bathing was immoral or immodest.
 Women's swimsuits were considered inherently immodest.
 To avoid the exposure of people in swimsuits, especially to people of the opposite sex, many popular beach resorts were commonly equipped with bathing machines.
 Legal segregation of beaches ended in Britain in 1901, and the use of the bathing machines declined rapidly.
 Another measure in the moral campaign was to ban sea bathing altogether or during daylight hours.
 Australian bathers were only permitted to swim during daylight hours after 1903.
-Before mixed bathing became culturally accepted from the late-19th century, public bathing, when permitted or practiced at all, was segregated on the basis of gender, using either separate facilities or using some form of divide or by allocation of times for use by men and women.
+Before mixed bathing became culturally accepted from the late-19th century, public bathing, when permitted or practiced at all, was segregated on the basis of gender, using either separate facilities or some form of divide or by allocation of times for use by men and women.

 By the 1920s, the public in many Western countries began to flout the ban on mixed bathing in public places such as beaches, and the prohibitions began being repealed.
 The main objection to the prohibition to mixed bathing was that it prevented families and couples from enjoying the beach together.
 Following the repeal of bans on mixed bathing, beaches became a popular meeting place and place of recreation, especially for young people, and not necessarily for swimming.